October Half Term activities with South Western Railway

 If you’re planning on travelling with your kids this half term, then why not make the most of public transport?
 Travelling by rail is a reliable and easy way to get from A to B, and you don’t have to worry about inconveniences like traffic jams or finding a parking spot.

-Things to do with kids under 6
+Things to do in October half term and fun places to go with kids under 6

 Kew Gardens